Wolox/redux-recompose/recipes/POLLING.md

 ## Basic polling recipe with retries limit

-You can add an easy linit to the number of retries with:
+You can add an easy limit to the number of retries with:
 ```js
 const actionCreators = {
   getTranslationStatus: (translationID) => ({